thatgirldorian/Profile-Page-Front-end/README.md

 <h3>Function & Description:</h3>
 This is a profile page for a professional social network.

-This program shows:
+This program:

-- a person's profile photo, personal information and education
+- shows a person's profile photo, personal information and education
 - shows their current connection and friend requests
 - changes the name of the user when the "edit profile" link is clicked
 - deletes a connection when either of the buttons are clicked